kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 ### Shortcut helpers

 Now that we understand the basics of the framework, it is time to introduce a shorthand method for printing and asserting in one go.
-Thus we re-write the above simply as:
+This keeps typing at a minimu.
+We can re-write the above test simply as:

 ```C#